 With that in mind, the question becomes what constitutes trouble for your electrical system.
 Generally speaking, any sign that the system isn’t functioning as expected is cause for concern.
 More specifically, look for the following signs that something is wrong:

 - Damaged Wiring.
-Damaged wiring can create sparks which could cause a fire, and possibly short out any appliances connected to them as well.
-This includes wiring with the insulated sheaths torn, bare tips, nicks or damage from corrosion.
-It can also include wiring damaged by screws, nails or the like.
+Damaged wiring can create sparks that could cause a fire, and possibly short out any appliances connected to them as well.
+This includes wiring with the insulated sheaths torn, bare tips, nicks, or damage from corrosion.
+It can also include wiring damaged by screws, nails, or the like.

 - Warm Spots.
 Damaged wires will exhibit excess heat, which can create warm spots around the affected area: particularly outlets and light switches.

 - Signs of Burning.
 This can include scorch marks, soot, blackened spots, and the smell of smoke: created by faulty wiring.

 - Flickering Lights.
 If the lights flicker or fail to turn on at all, there’s usually a problem requiring professional attention to correct.
 The same holds true for dimming lights.